-A Look at the Safest Areas to Stay in Paris
+A Look at the Top 9 Safest Areas to Stay in Paris

-Paris’ city centre is remarkably safe, so you have little to worry about.
-Here’s the safest areas to stay in Paris.
+Paris’ city centre is remarkably safe, so you have absolutely nothing to worry about.
+Here are the nine safest areas to stay in Paris.

 The Latin Quarter

-Book a stay in remarkable Paris home right in the city centre, and find yourself wandering down quaint alleyways lined with historic bookshops and botanical gardens.
+Book a stay in one of the remarkable Paris vacation rentals right in the city centre, and find yourself wandering down quaint alleyways lined with historic bookshops and botanical gardens.
 As in any city centre, make sure to watch out for les pickpockets and anyone trying to take advantage of your good will and nature.
 At all times, the lack of danger is almost boring in this super safe haven.
 Maybe take up bungee jumping when you get back, you adrenaline junky, you.

 Again, watch your belongings and you’ll be fine.
 There might be a few drunken revellers at night around one or two of the clubs near the Champs Elysées, but this wide promenade is a family hub full of restaurants and cafés, as well as the Arc de Triomphe.
-This is one of the safest areas to stay in Paris – the only danger is the impact it’ll make on your wallet, but hey, you’re on holiday.
+This is not only one of the safest areas to stay in Paris, but also one of the most luxurious, with some of the very best apartment hotels that Paris has to offer.
+The only danger is the impact it’ll make on your wallet, but hey, you’re on holiday.

 Hooray.
 Le Marais.
 Skirted with fashion boutiques and art galleries, this is actually known as both the LGBT district and the Jewish quarter.
 Such an inclusive neighbourhood couldn’t possibly be dangerous.
 Well, I suppose those things are actually totally unrelated.
 But, in this case, it’s true: it’s a really safe place to wonder around into the early hours, if that’s what you want to do.
 Victor Hugo lived here, and you don’t see him complaining about it.
 Although he did write something called Les Misérables…